blue-byte-dev/bluebyte-audio-tools/README.md

 # Save normalized files to a separate output folder
 python3 batch_normalise.py --output_folder normalized_out

+# Preview what would be processed without saving files
+python3 batch_normalise.py --dry_run
 ```

 ### **Behavior Notes**
 - Files starting with `normalized_` are skipped automatically to prevent recursive processing.
 - Output files are prefixed with `normalized_` to avoid overwriting originals.
+- Dry-run mode performs all checks and calculations but never creates folders or writes files.

 ---